Making zsync Downloads

 The other consideration is how people will access the zsync download.
 Remember that people have to have access to both the .zsync meta-file, and the full download that it describes.

-The server hosting the full download must support HTTP Range:
+The server hosting the full download:

 If the main download and the .zsync are on different servers, specify the full URL to the main download with -u.
 If you have a set of mirror sites, if you had only a single absolute URL in the .zsync then you would lose the benefit of the mirrors; so you can specify multiple -u options to provide multiple URLs, and the zsync client will choose between them (currently randomely, but it may change later to choose more intelligently).